nwjs/chromium.src/docs/security/shepherd.md

 * For any sort of a crash, CHECK/DCHECK or memory safety problem [use ClusterFuzz](clusterfuzz-for-shepherds.md).
 As well as reproducing bugs, ClusterFuzz will help you with lots of subsequent bisection and labelling tasks.
-Currently ClusterFuzz cannot guard against malicious test cases, so be just as paranoid as if you were running a test case locally.
+Currently ClusterFuzz only supports untrusted inputs on Linux.
+If you use ClusterFuzz to reproduce on any other platform, you should be just as paranoid as if you were running a test case locally.
 * [Instructions for using an Android emulator can be found here](/docs/android_emulator.md).
 If you're inside Google, we have a [guide for testing using Google infrastructure](https://goto.google.com/android-for-chrome-shepherds).